Cheryl Sosnowski - artist, mindfulness meditation + creativity trainer, entrepreneur and inventor. I have a patent and everything!

 After all of my 10 YEARS of self-help gurus, books, seminars, I was still a numbed out.
 I “knew” all the stuff in my head but I wasn’t living it.
 I was definitely not being it.
 I met a man who was as emotionally void as I was and we lived a peaceful (and dispassionate) life together.
 Until I had my daughter and fell in love.
 You can’t love in only one area of your life.
 When your heart opens, it opens.

 I had still not dealt with ANY of my childhood issues, and I tried stuffing my emotions down by ignoring them and throwing myself into being a GREAT Mom, to NOT be like MY mom.
 I was parenting out of equal parts love and fear.
-I was more miserable than ever, and thinking something was wrong with me.
+I quit my amazingly successful job in management in a fortune 100 company.
+Eventually I was more miserable than ever, and began thinking something was wrong with me.
 But I never sought help.
 I never shared what I was feeling.
+I was ashamed because all the other mommy and me friends seemed to LOVE being a stay at home mom. *clue in retrospect - getting together at 2 so we could all drink wine - not that happy.
 I threw myself into being a Mom and literally, in 7 years and 2 kids, NEVER took a break from my kids - not even half a day. #ridiculous

 And all of that lead to me suffering a stress induced nervous breakdown stemming from NOT dealing with my feelings.